Aung San: Thakin revolutionary

 In October 1938, Aung San left his law classes and entered national politics.
 At this point, he was anti-British and staunchly anti-imperialist.
 He became a Thakin ("lord" or "master": a title often used as an informal title for Westerners in Burma; the usage by Burmese proclaimed that the Burmese people were the true masters of their country) when he joined the Dobama Asiayone ("We Burmans Association").
 He acted as its general secretary until August 1940.
 While in this role, he helped organize a series of countrywide strikes that became known as the ME 1300 Revolution.
 The name of this movement was based on the Burmese calendar year 1300: in the Western calendar this year occurred between August 1938 and July 1939.

-On 18 January 1939 the Dobama Asiayone declared its intention to use force in order to overturn the government, leading the authorities to crack down on the organization.
+On 18 January 1939, the Dobama Asiayone declared its intention to use force in order to overturn the government, leading the authorities to crack down on the organization.
 On 23 January Police raided their headquarters at Shwedagon Pagoda, arrested Aung San, and held him in prison for fifteen days on charges of conspiracy to overthrow the government, but these charges were dropped.
-Upon his release Aung San proposed a strategy of pursuing Burmese independence by staging countrywide strikes, anti-tax drives, and guerrilla insurgency.
+Upon his release, Aung San proposed a strategy of pursuing Burmese independence by staging countrywide strikes, anti-tax drives, and guerrilla insurgency.

 In August 1939, Aung San became a founding member and the first Secretary General of the Communist Party of Burma (CPB).
 Aung San later claimed that his relationship with the CPB was not smooth, since he joined and left the party twice.
 Shortly after founding the CPB, Aung San founded a similar organization, alternatively known as either the "People's Revolutionary Party" or the "Burma Revolutionary Party".
 This party was Marxist, formed with the goal of supporting Burmese independence against the British.
 It survived and was reformed into the Burma Socialist Party following World War II.

 Aung San was not paid for most of his work as a student or political leader, and lived for most of this time in a state of poverty.
-He was recognized by his peers for his strong work ethic and organizational skills, but was sometimes criticized by them for having poor public relations skills or for a perceived arrogance.
+He was recognized by his peers for his strong work ethic and organizational skills, but was sometimes criticized by them for having poor public relations skills or for perceived arrogance.
 He never drank alcohol and abstained from romantic relationships.